blackstonetech/Build-Night/Smart_Mirror/README.md

 Looks sleek!

 ### How can your idea segway into other ideas?
-Can add/build more apps to be tailored to blackstone.
+Can add/build more apps to be tailored to Blackstone.
 Can also change the glass on the conference rooms to be smart mirrors/glass.